kkapelon/kkapelon.github.io/_posts/2015-10-22-spock-vs-junit.md

 ### 2. Spock is much more helpful when tests fail ###

+This is the killer feature of Spock that played a pivotal role on its adoption on my own projects.

 >Never trust a test you haven't seen fail
 >